PhiLouGii/junk_and_gems_capstone/README.md

 - **Authentication**: JWT & bcrypt

 ### UI/UX Designs
-Figma was used to design the screens and the prototype as well as a style guide to envision what colours and theme will be utilised/
+Figma was used to design the screens and the prototype as well as a style guide to envision what colours and theme will be utilised

 Figma design includes:
 - Onboarding screens